Student Handbook - Fraternity & Sorority Life Policies

 Those students who also happen to be members of fraternities and sororities are accountable at several levels: Union College, the local chapter, the governing council and the national organization.
 However, Union is not responsible for deciding matters of pure organizational policy, which means any concerns members have regarding decisions made by their chapter or inter/national headquarters must be resolved through organizational channels.
 Union College will intervene only when there is a breach of Union College policy.

-Basic Chapter Operational Requirement
+Basic Chapter Operational Requirements

 To be considered an active chapter at Union College, and organization must: